 An employee’s pay in lieu of notice of their termination (e.g. termination package) should include vacation pay on the wages that the employee would have continued to earn during the notice period.
 The unpaid vacation pay must be paid within 7 days of the employment ending or on the employee’s next usual payday, whichever is later.

 Monkhouse Law is an employment law firm in Toronto with a focus on workers’ issues.
 Our firm has conducted the most class actions regarding unpaid vacation pay in Canada.
-If you believe unpaid vacation pay is pervasive within your company, give us a call at 416-907-9249.
-We offer a free 30-minute phone consultation.
+If you believe unpaid vacation pay is pervasive within your company, contact us for a free 30 minute phone consultation.